Looking for the best gaming headsets in 2018? We tested and reviewed all the highest rated gaming headsets on the market, here is the list.

 Factors to consider when buying a gaming headset

-Wired vs Wireless Dilemma
+Wired vs. Wireless Dilemma

 Weight is another massive factor.
-It’s important to have a light yet comfortable headset to provide relief for your neck.
-Long hours with a massive headset can leave you with severe neck pain issues in the long-term.
+It’s essential to have a light yet comfortable headset to provide relief for your neck.
+Long hours with a gigantic headset can leave you with severe neck pain issues in the long-term.
 Headsets that have a fine balance between weight and feel.
 You might find a lot of headsets on the market weighing between 250 and 340 grams.
 We feel for prolonged gaming sessions light headsets are ideal.

 Cross-platform compatibility is great to have especially if you have multiple devices like PS4s, Xboxes and more.
 Another feature that should go hand in hand with the weight element that severely affects portability is the design of the cups.
 The Swivel type can be useful if the headset is going to spend most of its time at home.
-However, if you are constantly on the move then a foldable option might suit you better.
+However, if you are always on the move, then a foldable option might suit you better.
 Volume control should be within reach.
 Most headsets on our list have easy access to all essential gaming and volume controls.

 We focused mainly on these 5 factors

-- Specifications/Features – What kind of extra features and specifications does the headset have? in other words, how does it look on paper?
+- Specifications/Features – What kind of extra features and specifications does the headset have?
+In other words, how does it look on paper?

 - Quality – It’s very easy to find a headset that will break after a few months.
 It’s harder to find an actual high quality one, but we are here to help.

 These are the 5 criteria we will be focusing on, mainly.
 But obviously, a lot of other stuff matters when testing out gaming headsets, those are just the most crucial ones.
-So we have of course looked at everything when making these reviews, to make sure we know all the pros and cons of every product.
+So we have of course looked at everything when doing these reviews, to make sure we know all the pros and cons of every product.